ehause0613/personalpwsh/README.md

 # personalpwsh
-Functions and shortcuts to add to my Powershell profile
+Functions and shortcuts to add to my Powershell profile, using profile.ps1.